China VAT Guide: Everything You Need To Know About China’s VAT System

 In April 2022 the government announced a further expansion on this policy.
 According to the new policy, the scope of companies that can apply for VAT refunds has been expanded to include micro and small firms in all industries and qualified firms in the following industries; manufacturing, scientific research and technical services, electricity, heat, gas and water production and supply, software and information technology services, ecological protection and environmental governance and transportation, warehousing and the postal industry.

 Following the implementation of this policy, all qualified companies as highlighted above can apply for (incremental) VAT refunds on a monthly basis starting 1 April 2022.
 Additionally, all companies that have built up outstanding VAT refund credits, will be able to apply for a one-time refund of the outstanding amount.
+The requirements described above for an input tax refund are no longer valid with this regulation and can be refunded in full, regardless of the amount carried forward so far.

 The government will give priority to micro and small enterprises, followed by medium-size and large enterprises according to the following schedule: